roughike/multiplatform_key_value_store/README.md

 When you're doing code sharing across Flutter and the web, you can't import platform specific dependencies in your core business logic components.
 So for example, `localStorage` for web or `SharedPreferences` for Flutter in your pure business logic are a no-no.

-But you must still be able call the APIs for storing and retrieving data locally in your business logic.
-Which is exactly where this package comes into play; since the package is just an abstract class, you can import it safely in your core module.

 ## key_value_store_flutter

 This implements the abstract class defined in `key_value_store` with Flutter-specific implementation.